-Lenders will want to know about your ministry’s management and how it is structured.
-They will ask where the organization’s authority rests and whether or not there is appropriate accountability and controls in place.
-Consequently, your ministry should have a brief written summary that includes the following information:
+Lenders will want to know about your ministry’s management and structure.
+Who holds the authority in your ministry?
+What accountability and controls does your ministry have?
+Your ministry should have a written summary including the following information:

 - Resumes or biography for each executive staff member

 Financial information tells a lender about the fiscal strength of your ministry.
 Be sure to include the following:

 - Three years of income/expense statements and balance sheets

 - Year-to-date income/expense statements.
 These are needed if your ministry is more than one quarter into its fiscal year.

 - The most recent 12 months of bank statements for the ministry’s main operating account.
 (These should be from the same fiscal year of the financial statements you are providing.)

 - The most recent 12 months of statements for:

 - CDs, Money Markets and other insured investment vehicles